Deigmoeller/project_template/README.md

 ```

 If you use PyCharm as IDE, there are already configuration files in .idea/ that enables black.
 As changes in your
-.idea/workspace.xml and .idea/misc.xml file will be visible using "git status", you should disable te tracking of
+.idea/workspace.xml and .idea/misc.xml file will be visible using "git status", you should disable tracking of
 these files:
 ```bash
 git update-index --assume-unchanged .idea/misc.xml .idea/workspace.xml